Meowcat285/MazeGuides/mazeguides-mkdocs/docs/guides/bg3mm-install.markdown

 Mod Order: Current
 ```

-{: .important }
+!!! tip
     If they are blank, open the game to the main menu and close it down.
 It should correct itself

 Now you need to go into your settings, then preferences: